suinleelab/AIControl.jl/README.md

 See [this](https://en.wikibooks.org/wiki/Introducing_Julia/Getting_started#On_macOS_X) for more trouble shooting.

 ### 2. Installing Julia Packages
-The command below will install required julia packages and AIControl.
+The terminal command below will install required julia packages and AIControl.
 ```
 julia -e 'using Pkg; Pkg.add(["FileIO", "JLD2"]); Pkg.add(PackageSpec(url = "https://github.com/hiranumn/AIControl.jl"))'
 ```

 ### 3. Installing external softwares with miniconda
 Please download and install miniconda from [here](https://conda.io/miniconda.html).
-The command below will install required external softwares using conda package management system.
+The terminal command below will install required external softwares using conda package management system.
 ```
 conda install -c bioconda bowtie2 samtools bedtools
 ```

-## Data files required for AIControl
+## Control data files required for AIControl
 AIControl uses a massive amount of public control data for ChIP-seq (roughly 450 chip-seq runs).
 We have done our best to compress them so that you only need to download about **4.6GB**.
 These files require approximately **13GB** of free disk space to unfold.
-The following commands will download and decompress the compressed control data.
+The following terminal commands will download and decompress the compressed control data.
 ```
 wget https://dada.cs.washington.edu/aicontrol/forward.data100.nodup.tar.bz2
 tar xvjf forward.data100.nodup.tar.bz2